anonymous174174/404brain-not-found/README.md

 ## 🤝 Contributing

-This is a learning project Contributions, bug reports are welcome.
+This is a learning project.
+Contributions, bug reports are welcome.
 Areas for exploration for future:

 - [ ] Higher-order derivatives
 - [ ] Additional Modules